Share this page:

 Download Six Steps to Resiliency eBook

 With the increase in cloud-based AI technology, access to “always on” power is critical.
 In some regions, energy demands of data centers may exceed current and future grid capacities.
 When data centers no longer can rely solely on the traditional power grid, they must seek creative solutions.
-To meet the energy demands of data centers in the near and long-term, follow these six steps toward resiliency.
+To meet the energy demands of data centers in the near and long-term, follow these six steps towards resiliency.

-3. Communities, Regulatory Agencies Keeping Watchful Eyes on Data Center Operations
+3. Communities, Regulatory Agencies Keeping Watchful Eyes

 Community members are influencing the future of data centers; data centers are physically growing to support AI, but this growth may negatively affect public perception.
 No matter which type of cooling system is being used, data centers are notoriously high water and power consumers.
 In areas where water supply and grid resiliency are already issues, residents and other businesses are reluctant to share with new data centers being developed.
 If additional transmission lines or roadways need to be constructed to support a new data center, communities may be opposed to their tax dollars funding this infrastructure.
 Construction and operations of data centers can be disruptive in various ways: generators and commercial HVAC systems are loud, major facilities lead to additional traffic, and multi-story data centers in urban settings raise visual impact concerns.

 Data centers must comply with any federal, state, and local environmental regulations – just like any other commercial or industrial facility would.
 Air quality regulations already are driving big changes at these facilities; data centers often are restricted in how many emergency generators they can install.
 In addition, noise restrictions influence where data centers are located and noise suppression strategies that must be implemented.
-Although there aren’t necessarily any regulations specific to data centers (yet), there are several ways that owners and operators can prepare for stricter reporting mandates in the future, and lend sensitivity to community concerns:2
+Although there aren’t necessarily any regulations specific to data centers (yet), there are several ways that owners and operators can prepare for stricter reporting mandates in the future, and lend sensitivity to community concerns:

 • Establish water and energy usage data collection processes